Connect with us

 He is an American television host, and co-executive producer of the Discovery Channel shows Expedition: Unknown and Legendary Locations.

-He also hosts live specials and appears as a guest investigator on the television shows Ghost Hunters and Ghost Hunters International
+He also hosts live specials and appears as a guest investigator on the television shows Ghost Hunters and Ghost Hunters International.

 Dwayne Johnson — 2022